 The sisters continued to bring food to Rebecca and Maja, at great risk to their own lives.
 The Jews inside the ghetto were also in grave danger.
 There were daily executions.
 Rebecca and Maja managed to escape from the ghetto and from Kharkov.

-After the war, Maria Pustova moved to Lvov, Poland.
+After the war, Maria Pustova moved to Lvov, Poland (now Ukraine).
 Maria was reunited with Inna and Maja after liberation.
 Rebecca also survived the war but has long since passed away.

 Maria Pustova passed away in November 2009.